 January 07, 2016

 “Growth hacker” is a new word for most but a long held practice among the best Internet marketers.
-He is, one whose passion and focus is pushing a metric through
+He is, one whose passion and focus is pushing a metric through use of a testable and scalable methodology.

 Users are drowning and won’t pay attention to the next best widget, regardless of how good it is.
 Distribution is now the number one problem that faces every product and every startup.